 9. Draw on the power of organic

 Truly sharable creative enables existing supporters to generate leads for you, and this shared audience can be incredibly useful.
 Including prompts to share your campaign throughout the journey can support this process, in addition to factoring it in to creative upfront.
-With the iOS 14 update, organic sharing will become even more important – find out more with our guide.

 10. Keep the conversation going